freddi38/cmd-f-2024/README.md

 This application has a database of users with statistics for each user such as average run time, average speed, common route locations, and common run times.
 Each user can then see a list of users with similar habits that they can chat with to coordinate runs or walks to go on together.
 A user can also send a notification to nearby users when starting a run to invite other users to join them.

-It uses HTML and Express.js, handles Strava API, and connects to a database using MongoDB.
+It uses HTML, Express.js, retrieves user information from Strava API, and connects to a MongoDB database.